 A few characteristics and advantages of a new and advanced cloud-based ERP would be –

 - Improved ERP Performance – The switch from on-premise to the cloud helps free up computational power and resources that are essentially necessary while deploying an effective ERP solution.
 This is one of the most significant advantages offered by the cloud, which eliminates any infrastructural costs, helping smaller businesses flourish and the only necessity is a well-established internet system.Microsoft Azure offers you a flexible cloud platform that quickly adapts to your business’s needs and requirements.
 It is simple to adjust and provides a host of building blocks that allow you to customize the cloud according to yourself.

 - Reduced Operational Costs – An on-premise ERP software requires a workforce to maintain it.
-The extra costs on human resources and the ERP software cost can increase operational costs for the firm.
+The additional costs on human resources and the ERP software cost can increase operational costs for the firm.
 Using cloud ERP software gives you benefits like a monthly subscription tailored to the customer’s needs at a low outlay cost.
 As the implementation costs are much lower, the overall operational costs also reduce.

 The cloud’s added benefit is that it provides a common platform for developing various solutions, negating the developing time for constructing programs from scratch.
 The aforementioned helps in the allocation of resources for other activities that add a higher business value.Due to its large customer base, Microsoft offers a large volume of discounts to their customers.
 Azure usually works as a pay-as-you-go model, reducing the input costs for smaller companies.
 Larger enterprises who sign contracts are offered a more considerable discount as well.